bocajnotnef/microcontrollers/readme.md

 ## Greenhouse

 This is a project to automate environmental monitoring and control of a greenhouse.
+There are (currently) two components; a `sensor.py` module, designed to be deployed on an ESP8266 to collect DHT11 and soil moisture data, and a `server.py` program, designed to be deployed on a raspberry pi to collect the sensor's data and distill it.

+The server will eventually grow into command and control for the greenhouse environment, and sensors will be adapted to handle different sensor types.

 ## Notes